aadler/minimaxApprox/README.md

 ### Versioning
 This project attempts to follow [Semantic Versioning](https://semver.org/).
+However, so long as the package remains in its experimental development state---noted by a 0 major version---the API may change without incrementing the major version.
+Please read the development notes (NEWS) carefully.
+Breaking changes will be prefaced by "**Breaking:**".

 ### Changelog
 This project attempts to follow the changelog system at